Trickascp/test_deno/README.md

 # Try Deno

-This repository is only for testing deno (Serving servers with "attain" modules)
+This repository is only for testing deno (Serving servers with "attain" module)

 ## Requirements